 I cycle.
 I play soccer.
 I walk incessantly.
 I write.
 I paint.
 I photograph.
 I build things out of wood.
 I play guitar.
 I have a piano and a bunch of random percussion instruments.

 I worked in a sheet metal plant.
 I worked as a bicycle messenger.
 I have been in and out of college far too long yet not quite long enough.
 I did manage to take two Bachelor’s degrees—one in The History and Philosophy of Science (with a minor in Architecture) and a second degree in Philosophy.
 Graduated with distinction (honors) in both degree programs, and my honors thesis compared comic book superheroes to Nietzsche’s Übermensch.

-I have not traveled anywhere near as much as I’d like, but I’ve been to New York, Boston, New Orleans, and all over this coast.
+I have not traveled anywhere near as much as I’d like, but I’ve been to New York, Boston, New Orleans, and all over the West coast.
 I visited Las Vegas finally as an adult and was mostly unimpressed.
-The furthest I have traveled is Europe.
-I have been to Valencia, Spain and there did eat paella.
-More recently I spent a month in the South of France, and there did eat everything.
+The furthest I have traveled is Australia.
+I spent a month in Valencia, Spain and there did eat paella.
+I also spent a month in the South of France, and there did eat everything.
 I want to go everywhere all the time.